iamjackg/md2cf/README.md

     the REST API (e.g. `http://confluence.example.com/rest/api`)
   - The **username** to use for logging into the instance
   - The corresponding **password**
+  - The **bearer-token** is the personal token (when using --bearer-token, you can omit username and password arguments)
   - The **space** in which to publish the page
   - The **files or directories** to be uploaded -- or standard input if the list is missing